hainayanda/Chary/README.md

 }
 ```

-then the atomicString will be Thread safe regardless where it accessed or edited.
+then the atomicString will be Thread safe regardless of where it is accessed or edited.

 ```swift
 DispatchQueue.main.async {